anjlab/eclipse-tapestry5-plugin/README.md

   - Select your main Tapestry5 project (i.e. the project with `web.xml`) in the "Project Explorer" to see its outline
   - View all Tapestry5 modules available in classpath of the main Tapestry5 project
   - View [library mappings](http://tapestry.apache.org/component-libraries.html#ComponentLibraries-Step4%3AConfigurethevirtualfolder), [JavaScript stacks](https://tapestry.apache.org/javascript.html#JavaScript-JavaScriptStacks), [Tapestry services](http://tapestry.apache.org/defining-tapestry-ioc-services.html), [decorators](http://tapestry.apache.org/tapestry-ioc-decorators.html), [advisors](http://tapestry.apache.org/service-advisors.html), and [configuration contributions](http://tapestry.apache.org/tapestry-ioc-configuration.html) declared in each module (only available if source code attached to the module class)
+  - View [symbols](http://tapestry.apache.org/symbols.html) declared in the project
   - Double click on Module name or JavaScript stack to open its source code
-  - Double click on Library mapping, Service, Decorator, Advisor, or Contribution opens their declaration
+  - Double click on Library mapping, Service, Decorator, Advisor, Contribution, or Symbol opens their declaration
   - Selecting a item in Tapestry Project Outline view makes it appear in the Javadoc View and also highlights definition source range in a Java editor if the editor for this file is open & active
   - Content of this view will be updated automatically in background when you're adding new or updating existing modules, changing `web.xml`, or editing your pages/components files
   - More to come...